tengu-team/layer-kafka-connect-base/README.md

 ## Caveats
 - All config parameters except `worker-config` and `group-id` need to have at least a default configuration set even if you intend to set all configuration via an upper layer.
 Normally this should be a small concern since they all have a default value.
-- The charm will wait until it has three kafka-topic relations but does not check the validity of these topics.
-If a topic name is set, other than the format specified by the Kafka connect charm.
-This layer will still try to deploy.

 ## Authors